bokeh/bokeh/sphinx/source/docs/user_guide/webgl.rst

 How to enable WebGL
 -------------------

+*Note: the way in which WebGL is enabled may change*

 Inside the browser, the global boolean variable ``window.BOKEH_WEBGL`` indicates whether WebGL is enabled.
 This value can be modified in the